Egon Schiele

 Egon Leo Adolf Ludwig Schiele (/de/; 12 June 1890 – 31 October 1918) was an Austrian Expressionist painter.
 His work is noted for its intensity and its raw sexuality, and for the many self-portraits the artist produced, including nude self-portraits.
-The twisted body shapes and the expressive line that characterize Schiele's paintings and drawings mark the artist as an early exponent of Expressionism.
+The twisted body shapes and the expressive line that characterise Schiele's paintings and drawings mark the artist as an early exponent of Expressionism.
 Gustav Klimt, a figurative painter of the early 20th century, was a mentor to Schiele.